pcotret/litex-wiki/Streams.md

 When the sink becomes ready (ie the UART is ready to transmit another byte), the `ready` signal is asserted, and data can be written by setting up the payload data as above and asserting the `valid` signal.
 When the `valid` signal is asserted, the data is read by the module.
-In the example above, you can see that it is clocked into the transfer register of the UART.
+In the example above, you can see that it is clocked into the transmit register of the UART.

 The whole trace of the above example then looks like this:
 ![image](https://user-images.githubusercontent.com/148607/105935950-71237c80-6085-11eb-901b-a56f5dd62c64.png)